neow3j/neow3j-docs/docs/dapp_development/monitoring.md

-**Consider that there is no testnet for Neo 3 yet!** To use neow3j versions `3.+`, you need a local node of Neo 3 running.
-You can find one [here](http://github.com/axlabs/neo3-privatenet-docker).

 # Monitoring the Blockchain

 For the retrieval of information about the blockchain and the network's state, neow3j relies on NEO's RPC nodes.
 You